Spencedesu/Homework4/README.md

 # Homework4

-* Code Quiz, using javascript to prepare and display questions to be answered by the user.
-After answering all of the questions, a score will be displayed.
+* Code Quiz, using javascript to prepare and display questions.
+After clicking "Begin Quiz" The Timer will begin, and the Title will disappear, and reveal questions.
+Click on the button with the correct choice!